 Strategies for eager buyers

-Despite the lack of hope for falling home values for the rest of 2024, those eager to buy aren’t left out in the cold.
+Despite the lack of hope for falling home values for 2025, those eager to buy aren’t left out in the cold.
 Here are a few strategies to consider if you see homeownership in your not-so-distant future.

 • Buy with an eye on refinancing.
-Samana said buyers could get into the market today with a home in their price range and look to refinance down the line.
+You could get into the market today with a home in your price range and look to refinance down the line.
 While you might get less house for your budget, you can start building equity.
 When rates come down, you can refinance your mortgage to a lower rate or even a different type of mortgage loan altogether.

 • Start small.
 While it might not be your dream home, you could find housing happiness in today’s market by purchasing a condo or buying a lot and putting a tiny house on it.
 Both home types can cost considerably less than a single-family home and help you build equity that translates to cash when you’re ready to upsize.